Endometriosis Sciatica Leg Pain: Steven A. Vasilev MD

 Dr. Steve Vasilev MD: Reoperative Endo Excision Specialist

-At the G.O.
-Institute, we create the team you need for individualized care, including endo excision specialists, neurosurgeons, physical therapists, integrative practitioners.
+At our Center, we create the team you need for individualized care, including endo excision specialists, neurosurgeons, physical therapists, integrative practitioners.
 Dr. Steve Vasilev MD is the Director and is the “go-to” robotic minimally invasive surgeon for difficult re-operative endometriosis in the Southern California area.